learn-co-students/swift-interfaceBuilder-readme-swift-intro-000/README.md

 ## Overview

-We'll introduce you to INterface Builder, which allows developers to create create interfaces for applications using a graphical user interface (GUI).
+We'll introduce you to Interface Builder, which allows developers to create interfaces for applications using a graphical user interface (GUI).

 ## Learning Objectives